Kinesis and InfluxDB Integration

 This plugin reads messages from Kafka and allows the creation of metrics based on those messages.
 It supports various configurations including different Kafka settings and message processing options.

-The MQTT plugin is a service input for reading metrics from specified MQTT topics.
-It supports various data formats and configuration options for reliable message consumption.
+The Kinesis plugin allows for reading metrics from AWS Kinesis streams.
+It supports multiple input data formats and offers checkpointing features with DynamoDB for reliable message processing.

 View Integration